Table of Contents

 woman pinching nose because coworker smells bad

 We’ve all been there, most of us on both ends.
-There’s a pungent smell, a missed patch of stubble, or a hole in some clothing.
+There’s a pungent smell, a missed patch of stubble or a hole in some clothing.
 Personal hygiene in the workplace can be an awkward situation to deal with even among the best of friends, so when hygiene issues come up at work, it can be a manager’s worst nightmare.

-Even though the situation is awkward, workplace hygiene is important to address for the health and safety of everyone involved.
-Employees with customer-facing roles need to leave a good impression consistent with company values.
-When customers aren’t involved, poor hygiene can still be a distraction to fellow coworkers, hindering productivity.
+When customers aren’t involved, poor hygiene and body odor can still be a distraction to fellow coworkers, hindering productivity.
 In the worst cases, poor hygiene practices, such as those causing strong odors, can conflict with ADA protections of employees with asthma, COPD or allergies.

 RELATED: What Kansas City Business Owners Need to Know About the CROWN Act >>

-Don’t Ignore Complaints
+Don’t Ignore Complaints About An Employee's Poor Personal Hygiene

-Upon receiving a complaint about an employee’s poor personal hygiene, take the matter seriously.
-Don’t dismiss a complaint without investigating it first.
 That can lead to legal consequences, as happened to a North Carolina company.
 In that case, an employee alleged that, by ignoring her repeated requests to telecommute as a means of avoiding offensive workplace odors, the employer violated the Americans with Disabilities Act.

 The EEOC claimed the employee asked her supervisor on three occasions if she could work from home to minimize exposure to fragrances and other workplace smells that intensified her asthma and COPD.
 The employee’s job as a case manager for patients requiring home services could have been performed from home.